Karthik0809/Sudoko-Game/README.md

 - Implement a mobile-friendly version.
 - Improve puzzle generation for better uniqueness.

-## License
-This project is licensed under the MIT License.

 ## Author
-Developed by [Your Name].
+Developed by Karthik Mulugu.
 Feel free to contribute and improve the game!